stackedflows/Machine-Learning/README.md

 # Convolutional Neural Network : MNIST with Pytorch

     relevent files: TorchMNIST.py

-Builing a convolutional Neural Net In order to impliment MNIST classification.
+Builing a convolutional Neural Net In order to impliment MNIST classification, and exporting it to ONNX.

+Line 2 to 137 documented at https://github.com/pytorch/examples/tree/master/mnist

 More details at this link: http://yann.lecun.com/exdb/mnist/